Deyanju23/BettaPay-Contract/README.md

 ## Dependencies

 No cross-contract calls.
 Both contracts are independently deployable and stateless across each other.
 The backend services call them via Stellar RPC.

+i would like to work on this issue